GRACE

 1 - Land

-The commandment to observe the Sabbath demonstrated the whole meaning of
+The commandment to observe the Sabbath demonstrated the whole

-because all His work was finished, the Plan of God was finished.
+He rested because all His work was finished, the Plan of God was finished.

 Since God has already completed His work (since the foundation of the world),